as19911/DogDates/README.md

 # Dog Dates
-A web application to find new playdates for your dog!
+A web application to find play dates for your dog

 --------------